sisungo/airup/INSTALL.md

  - `service_dir`: Path of Airup's service directory, which stores services.
  - `milestone_dir`: Path of Airup's milestone directory, which stores milestones.
  - `runtime_dir`: Path of Airup's runtime directory, which stores runtime files like the Unix socket.
+ - `log_dir`: Path of Airup's logging directory, which stores log files of configured daemons.
  - `env_vars`: Environment variables for the global system.
 When a value is explictly set to `null`, the variables is deleted if it exists.
  - `early_cmds`: Commands that are executed in the `early_boot` pseudo-milestone.
- - `security`: Determines which security model is used by default.

 ## Build
 Build debug version of Airup with command: